sewcio543/sewcio543/README.md

 💪 Average Machine Learning Fan 💪<br>
 🐍 Average python and pandas Enjoyer 🐼<br>
 📊 Keen on working with data 📊<br>
+⬇️ Web Scraping with selenium and BeautifulSoup 🌍<br>
+🏭 Design Patterns and Object Oriented approach 🌉<br>
-🌱 I Want to dive more into web development 🌐<br>
+🌱 I want to dive more into web development 🌐<br>
 🔧 I love solving and creating problems 😀<br>
-🍻 Let's have fun! 💥<br>
+🍻 Let's have some fun! 💥<br>
 </div>

 <br>